Over-seeding & Top Dressing

 Overseeding and Top Dressing

-If the lawn is patchy, thin or bare, we spread seed and cover it with top dressing to help thicken the grass.
+If the lawn is patchy, thin or bare, we can spread seed and cover it with top dressing.
+This helps to thicken the grass and give you an attractive lawn.
 Sometimes there may be a large amount of moss and thatch that needs removing before seeding and this will require a scarification.

-After the procedure has been carried out, the next three weeks are key to seed germination and we recommend following the steps below:
+After the procedure has been carried out, the next three weeks are key to seed germination.
+We recommend following the steps below:

 - Do not mow the lawn for the next three weeks.
 This avoids disturbance to, and removal of, seeds as they germinate.